thejonanshow/twiddle/README.md

 end
 ```

-Define a class for a slider:
+Define a device for a slider:

 ```
 class Reticulate < Twiddle::Slider